-The underwriters have advised us that they propose to offer the shares of our common stock to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share to certain brokers and dealers.
-After the offering, the public offering price, concession and reallowance to dealers may be reduced by the representatives.
+The underwriters have advised us that they propose to offer the shares of our common stock to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$0.12375 per share.
+After the offering, the public offering price and concession to dealers may be reduced by the representatives.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus supplement.